AlainRossier/stochastic-simulations/README.md

-# stochastic-simulations
+# Stochastic Simulation
-Solutions in C++ of the problem sheets of the Stochastic Simulations lecture by Prof. Mike Giles for the CDT of Random Systems 2019.
+Solutions in C++ of the problem sheets of the Stochastic Simulation lecture by Prof. Mike Giles for the CDT of Mathematics of Random Systems, Michaelmas 2019.

 ## Installation and set-up

+###

 ## Problem sheet 1